eemilnyyssonen/bachelors-thesis/README.md

 # bachelors-thesis
  - Thesis conducted in part of fulfillment of my bachelor's degree.
 --------
-data_analysis.ipynb - contains notebook of the data-analysis
+analysis_final.ipynb - contains notebook of the data-analysis

-bachelors_eemil_nyyssonen.pdf - thesis
+bachelors_nyyssonen_eemil.pdf - thesis